 Salt or chloride is a permanent pollutant; it does not degrade over time in our environment.
 As a result, just one teaspoon of salt is enough to permanently pollute 5 gallons of water!
 About 350,000 tons of deicing chemicals are applied just in the metro area each year, and most of it (about 78 percent) is retained in local surface and groundwater.

-This two-part approach includes the following:
+This multi-part approach includes the following:

 You can help

-FMR River Guardians will be the first to know about opportunities to help advance this legislation during the coming 2018 legislative session.
+FMR River Guardians will be the first to know about opportunities to help advance this legislation during the upcoming legislative session.
 If you're not one already, we encourage you to sign up!
 River Guardians are also invited to special events, including happy hours, where we discuss important legislative and metro river corridor issues.